Zalmotek/.github/profile/README.md

 ## 🤖 Hi there! 👋

-Zalmotek is an agency of makers that are building IoT enabled products and sharing the process in compelling media (articles, foto & video).
+Zalmotek is an agency of makers that are building IoT enabled products and sharing the process in compelling media.